 Students can submit a group application for a Friendship House in spring semester before the applicable academic year.
 The Office of Residence Life along with the House Selection Committee review proposals and announce the successful applicants – typically before Spring Break.

-Residence Hall communities are floor or floors of students living together around shared values and/or educational or service goals.
+Residence Hall lifestyle and themed communities are a floor or floors of students living together around shared values and/or educational or service goals.
 These communities are reviewed regularly by the Office of Residence Life.
 Students self-select into the communities as space allows, agreeing to live by the tenants of the community.

-Currently, there are two residence hall communities on-campus:
+There are two residence hall lifestyle & themed communities on-campus:

 The African, African-American, & Black identity community is an intentionally designed community for black-identifying students at Earlham College.
-This community will provide more direct connection to support and resources for black-identifying students while also creating a stronger sense of community through shared-experiences.
-The African, African-American, & Black community will be located on the third floor of Warren Hall.
+This community provides more direct connection to support and resources for black-identifying students while also creating a stronger sense of community through shared-experiences.
+The African, African-American, & Black community is located on the third floor of Warren Hall.